SequentMicrosystems/smlcd-rpi/README.md

 ~/smlcd-rpi$ sudo make install
 ```

-Now you can access all the functions of the relays board through the command "ioplus".
+Now you can access all the functions of the LCD board through the command "smlcd".
 Use -h option for help:
 ```bash
 ~$ smlcd -h
 ```